Standing from left: Susan Vierczhalek, Boriana Parvez, Katie Kelter

 Sr. Lab Supervisor

 They spend their free time reading, eating, rigging, and teaching aerial arts.

 Sr. Lab Technician

 Julie Bouchet-Horwitz, FNP-BC, IBCLC

-Julie is a board-certified nurse practitioner and lactation consultant.
+Julie Bouchet-Horwitz is the founder, former Executive Director, and the current Tissue Bank Director of The New York Milk Bank.
+She is a board-certified nurse practitioner and lactation consultant.
 She is the owner and sole proprietor of Hudson Valley Breastfeeding, a practice devoted exclusively to lactation.
-HVBF has a NY license to store and distribute donor milk and was instrumental in introducing donor milk into NY NICUs and into the community.
-Julie divides her time between her practice and NYMB.She has published articles on breastfeeding for Mothering Magazine, and the peer-review journals of Clinical Lactation, and ICAN: Infant Children and Adolescent Nutrition.
+Julie has written articles on breastfeeding for Mothering Magazine, and the peer-review journals of Clinical Lactation, and ICAN: Infant Children and Adolescent Nutrition.
 She is past-president of the Westchester Putnam Rockland Lactation Consortium, the tri-county professional lactation organization.
 Her interest in milk banking began with the adoption of her youngest daughter who received donor milk as a supplement.
 Julie is also a clinical instructor with Columbia University School of Nursing and a mentor to lactation consultant candidates.